Skip to main content

 → Script (financial calculations: PMT, DTI, max loan)

-→ Script (score, rank, and generate report)
+→ Script (score, rank, and format report)

 → End Flow